 I kid, I kid.

-Because in all seriousness, there is so much more to Amsterdam than windmills, tulip fields, the Red Light District, and legalized Marijuana.
+Because in all seriousness, there is so much more to one of the most beautiful cities in the Netherlands than windmills, tulip fields, the Red Light District, and legalized Marijuana.

 No judgment here though since that is 100% your prerogative.

 But, putting all talk of Dutch coffeeshops aside, if you’re looking to take a thin slice of Amsterdam home with you then you have come to the right place.